-The Raku symbol is typically drawn during a Reiki session to begin the activation process.
+The Raku symbol is typically drawn during Reiki to begin the activation process.
 Healers will then chant and visualize the symbol to increase the effects.
 Below, you will find the steps Reiki healers take to activate this symbol:

 - Put their hands in the correct position.
 Typically, healers put their index finger and middle finger together with their thumbs.
 They do this because these fingers can concentrate the most energy.
-Then, they either draw with one finger pointed forward or with their entire hand.
+Then, they draw with one finger pointed forward or with their entire hand.

 - Visualize the symbol.
 Visualizing the emblem in their minds enhances its activation power.
 With experience, they can have a clearer mental picture of the symbol.